Indian students decry police as citizenship protests grow

 But critics say it is intended to help the party transform a multicultural and secular India into a Hindu “rastra," or distinctly Hindu state and further marginalize India's 200 million Muslims.

-India is 80% Hindu and 14% Muslim, which means it has one of the largest Muslim communities of any country in the world.
+India is 80% Hindu and 14% Muslim, which means it has one of the largest Muslim populations of any country in the world.

-“It is as if Indian citizens are rising to save the Indian constitution from the Indian state and the state policy," said Naqvi, the activist.
+“It is as if Indian citizens are rising to save the Indian Constitution from the Indian state and the state policy," said Naqvi, the rights activist.

 Police spokesman M.S.
-Randhawa said 10 people were arrested during Sunday's protest from Jamia Nagar, a Muslim neighborhood neighborhood near the university.
+Randhawa said 10 people were arrested during Sunday's protest at Jamia Millia Islamia University from Jamia Nagar, a Muslim neighborhood near the university.

 “We found out that the arrested men had instigated the crowds and were also responsible for also vandalizing the public property,” Randhawa said.

-Students said police lobbed teargas shells inside the campus, broke down the doors of the library and yanked students out to assault them.
-Dozens of students were taken to local hospitals for treatment.
+Students said police lobbed tear gas shells inside the campus, broke down the doors of the library and yanked students out to assault them.
+Dozens of students were taken to hospitals for treatment.

 Police have denied the charges and said they acted with restraint.